rmorrismoto/google-ip-checker/README.md

 sendmail must be enabled on the machine to work.
 SMTP options could be changed to use a Google Account.

+The script just stores the results in text files as JSON, and also creates a log file.

+To run the script ad-hoc...
 ```bash
 $ python google_ip_check.py
 ```

-We put the following task to be run by cron
+We put the following task to be run by cron.
 ```bash
 00 * * * * python google_ip_check/google_ip_check.py
 ```